imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-bats.md

 - **Mystery and fear**: The color black is associated with mystery and fear.
 ThisDreams may reflect doubts about your health or uncertainties about how a current problem will be resolved.
 - **Tragedies or breakups**: It may also portend the arrival of negative events such as death, tragedies or family breakups.
 The vision is a warning for you to strengthen your spirit to face the challenges ahead.

-This article is merely informative; at Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+This article is merely informative; at AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to discuss your particular case.

 ### Bibliography